RefuAid, Language: A Gateway

 The Reallyenglish Practical English course is aimed at building core English skills.
 It offers 350 individualised lessons, each an hour long, focussed on grammar, reading and listening, as well as individual feedback and progress monitoring.

-Why we run this programme
+Why we run language programmes

 Over-qualification and under-employment among refugees in the UK are major issues.
-A vast proportion of refugees who had a career previously or were on track to pursuing higher education are prevented from accessing oppurtunities in their new community due to the language barrier.
+A vast proportion of refugees who had a career previously or were on track to pursuing higher education are prevented from accessing opportunities in their new community due to the language barrier.
 As a result, most end up in 'survival' jobs in the service industry, or unable to find work at all.
 We believe that the people we support on the Language Programme will, as a result of overcoming this language barrier, be able to participate more fully in the community and ultimately contribute more to society.
 These English language qualifications allow people to access education and employment that is commensurate with their skills and capability, rather than being held back long-term by their forced displacement.